exi66/BDO-Umaru-bot/README.md

 # bdo-umaru-bot
+## Support has been suspended.
+The project has been migrated to a [newer version](https://github.com/exi66/bdo-market-wait-list)

 ## Discord.js bot for scraping black desert market queue and coupons
   Сurrently cupons scraping support only russian region